- Why does Bridge support national governments to deliver education?

 Yes.
 In all the schools that Bridge supports or runs we only teach the national curriculum of the host country.

 Yes.
 Bridge schools have always been open in Uganda.

-School licensing is a process not an event in Uganda and we are working closely with the Ministry of Education and Sports on the licensing process for our schools.
-Over two thirds of our schools have been fully licensed at local level with the remainder close to finishing the process.
+School licensing is a process not an event in Uganda and we are working closely with the Ministry of Education and Sports (MOE&S).
+Ten of our schools are fully licensed by the MOE&S with the remainder close to completing the process.